Acupuncture for Dizziness

 The herbs I prescribe are pharmaceutical-grade granules from Sun Ten in Taiwan.

-Self-care and lifestyle
+Self-care and lifestyle for dizziness

 For postural lightheadedness: rise slowly from sitting or lying, ensure adequate hydration (1.5–2 L/day), avoid prolonged standing in hot environments, eat regularly to maintain blood sugar.